Dustin Peterson

-Dustin Allen Peterson (born September 10, 1994) is an American professional baseball outfielder in the Philadelphia Phillies organization.
-He has played in Major League Baseball (MLB) for the Atlanta Braves and Detroit Tigers.
+Dustin Allen Peterson (born September 10, 1994) is an American professional baseball outfielder for the Cleburne Railroaders of the American Association of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves and Detroit Tigers.

 Career

 Peterson attended Gilbert High School in Gilbert, Arizona.
 He played for the school's baseball team as a shortstop.
 As a senior, Peterson had a .540 batting average and hit 10 home runs with 39 runs batted in (RBIs).
 Peterson committed to attend Arizona State University on a college baseball scholarship to play for the Arizona State Sun Devils.

 San Diego Padres

 Baseball America ranked Peterson as the 44th best available prospect in the 2013 Major League Baseball Draft.
 The San Diego Padres selected Peterson in the second round, with the 50th overall selection, of the draft.
 Peterson signed with the Padres, rather than attend college.
 The Padres converted Peterson into a third baseman.
 He made his professional debut with the Arizona Padres of the Rookie-level Arizona League after he signed, and he batted .293 in 38 games.
-In 2014, Peterson played for the Fort Wayne TinCaps of the Class A Midwest League, where he batted .233 with ten home runs and 79 RBIs.
+In 2014, Peterson played for the Fort Wayne TinCaps of the Single–A Midwest League, where he batted .233 with ten home runs and 79 RBIs.